-Engineers that use Soluble want to check things off their roadmap like: Scanning, Secrets Management, RBAC, Policy Management, and more.
+Engineers that use Soluble want to check things off their roadmap like: Infrastructure as Code Scanning, Image Scanning, Secrets Detection, Dependency Checks, Policy as Code and more.
 They want it done, and they want to move on.
 And the security teams outside of engineering want access to the data and reports coming from these activities so they can do their jobs - like responding to incidents or dealing with audits.

 This is what I wanted in the cloud-native companies I worked in.
 I wanted security dropped into DevOps without disruption.
 I had zero interest in the responsibility for operationalizing these things, and neither did they.

-This is why we created a security platform that manages multi-cluster/multi-cloud micro-product deploys - so engineers can literally check the box and move on.
+This is why we created a security platform that manages developer first security deploys - so engineers can literally check the box and move on.
 Only paying for what, and how much, they use.
 In the process security gets what they need without getting in engineering’s way.
-This is why we created Soluble – to drop security into DevOps.
+This is why we created Soluble – to drop security into Development.